Enter your email address below and subscribe to our newsletter

 Parsley, Bulgur Wheat, Tomatoes, Onion, Cucumber, Lemon Juice, Olive Oil and Salt.

-Bulgur Wheat is a type of cracked wheat, it needs to be soaked or cooked in order for you to eat it.
-Fresh, Red and slightly ripe tomatoes are key.
-Over-ripe tomatoes can make your tabbouleh mushy.
-Fresh mint leaves will add a cooling element to your salad, however, if you don’t have it, then you can omit it entirely.
+Parsley is the main ingredient in Tabbouleh, and it is recommended to use flat-leaf parsley because it has a stronger flavor and is easier to wash.
+Curly parsley can be less flavorful.
+Bulgur wheat, a type of cracked wheat, needs to be soaked or cooked before eating.
+Fresh, ripe red tomatoes are essential; avoid overripe tomatoes, as they can make your tabbouleh mushy.
+Fresh mint leaves add a cooling element to the salad, but if you don’t have them, you can omit them entirely.

 Instructions

 There are two ways to cook bulgur; the first method is to let your Bulgur soak in a bowl of boiling water and let it soak for 15 -20 minutes.
-Cover the bowl to ensure that the Bulgur wheat is fluffy.
-You can drain excess water with a fork.
+Cover the bowl to keep the Bulgur wheat fluffy.

+Drain excess water with a fork.
 The second method of preparation for Bulgur wheat is on the stove-top.
-Use a small pot, add your water, bulgur wheat.
-Bring your water to boiling point.
+Use a small pot; add your water and bulgur wheat.
+Bring your water to a boil.
 Thereafter, lower the temperature and cover with a lid.
 Fluff up your Bulgur wheat with a spatula.
 Add a sprinkle of celery salt and a little bit of butter to season the bulgur wheat.
+Thoroughly wash your parsley.
+When preparing your parsley, remove the stems.
+Usually, the stem of the parsley is fibrous and stringy in nature.
+Next, finely chop your parsley.

 Chop up your cucumber, tomatoes, and onions.
 In a large bowl, combine all your ingredients.
-Add the lemon juice, olive oil, salt and white pepper.
+Add the lemon juice, olive oil, salt, and white pepper.
 Mix until everything is combined.

 What to Serve with Tabbouleh?